natcap/natural-capital-footprint-impact/README.md

 | AAA Inc. | 0.57        | 0.7      | 13         | ... |

 ### CSV and point vector
 **Point mode** produces a CSV and a point vector in geopackage (.gpkg) format.
 Both contain the same data.
 These are copies of the input data with additional columns added.
 There is one column added for each ecosystem service.
-This column contains the ecosystem service value at each point, or `NULL` if there is no data available at that location.
+This column contains the ecosystem service value at each point, or `NULL` if there are no data available at that location.

 ### polygon vector
 **Buffer mode** and **Polygon mode** both produce a polygon vector in geopackage (.gpkg) format.
 It is a copy of the input vector with additional columns added to the attribute table.
 There is one column added for each combination of ecosystem service and statistic.